thirdface-ai/lunch/README.md

 - **Price match** - respects your budget setting
 - **Hidden gems** - 4.3+ rating with 50-750 reviews gets a boost
 - **Fresh drops** - new places (<50 reviews) with 4.0+ rating get highlighted
-- **Will it be open?** - filters out places closed by the time you'd arrive
+- **Will it be open?** - prioritizes places open by the time you'd arrive

 Then OpenRouter AI picks the best 3 from the top 15 candidates.